Available for an additional cost in: Team edition

 Get in touch with Sales for licensing questions.

-Kibana is an open source workbench that allows for the visualization of data that has been previously indexed in our analytics warehouse.
-Kibana is currently available for the Ultimate and Enterprise editions of Memsource.
+Kibana is an open source workbench that allows for the visualization of data previously indexed in the Memsource analytics warehouse.

-- Replace the value of the elasticsearch_url (usually "http://localhost:9200") with the URL you have generated in your Memsource account and make sure the kibana_index is set to .kibana like this:
+- Replace elasticsearch_url value (usually "http://localhost:9200") with the URL generated in the Memsource steps.

-- Open your browser and type localhost:5601 into the address bar to access the visualization workbench.
+- Enter localhost:5601 into the address bar of a browser to access the visualization workbench.